alondraorn/DH-150-Assignments/assignment08/README.md

 I used the roboto font throughout because it is legible and professional.
 Also, it is less aggressive and rigid than are fonts like Times New Roman, which can seem overly professional.
 This app is not a business app or a legal database.
 Thus, roboto is a good balance, as it brings light-heartedness into the interfaces while avoiding a childish look.

 The basic color scheme I use is a soft, dark blue, a kind, mustard yellow, white, and black.
 I chose these colors for two main reasons.
 First, the topic of the app is UCLA sports, so it would be confusing to use non-UCLA colors.
 Second, these colors had great contrast, with ratios above 4.5 for each color combination.
 Though I ran into some issues with color scheme, (as I will discuss in the Peer Feedback Section) I was able to adjust the lightness of the blue and gold so that they achieved a high enough contrast ratio to each other as well as to black and white.
 For instance, the white on blue text is easily readable - as is the black on yellow text.
-Even though the black and blue are relatively well contrasted, I did not use these colors in a text-background relationship because these would be difficult to read in dark environemnts.
+Even though the black and blue are relatively well contrasted, I did not use these colors in a text-background relationship because these would be difficult to read in bright environemnts.